rahulshah63/aleo-indexer-service/aleo-mm-indexer-example/README.md

 bun run start
 ```

-Once the server starts, the GraphQL API will be available at http://localhost:4000/graphql (or your configured port).
-You can access the GraphiQL IDE in your browser to explore the available queries and data.
+Once the server starts, the GraphQL API will be available at http://localhost:3000/graphql (or your configured port).
+You can access the GraphQL IDE in your browser to explore the available queries and data.

 ## Configuration
 The `indexer.config.ts` file is where you define what data you want to index.